zhao-zilong/Tabula/README.md

 to create a folder `pretrained-model` and put the downloaded model inside.

 ## Problems about generation
 Since we published the code, we received several emails or open issues on the generation using Tabula folder.
-The problem is related to the **max_length** arugment in `sample` function.
+The problem is related to the **max_length** argument in `sample` function.
 The default length is 100, but the encoded data is longer than 100 tokens for a dataset with a large number of columns.
 In that case, users need to increase this number to allow Tabula to generate enough length of tokens for each row.

 ## Acknowledgement